WittyK/flow-js-sdk/CONTRIBUTING.md

 ## Additional Notes

-Thank you for your interest in contributing to the FCL and Flow JS SDK
+Thank you for your interest in contributing to the FCL and Flow JS SDK!